iQuHACK/2021_sycamore/README.md

 ## Introduction

-1. The initial status is entangled
-2. The initial state is superposed
-3. Player strategy is quantum
-strategies.
+1. The problem is designed as an N x N grid with 1 to N numbers which are filled in with specific rules.
+2. The number of columns or rows (N) needs to be a perfect square number.
+3. This problem is usually formulated as a graph colouring problem with N colors and N x N elements.

 ## Basic principles